-We have entered into employment agreements with, and issued RSUs and warrants to, our Executive Management.
-See "-Compensation-Certain Executive Management Agreements" and "-Compensation-Warrant Program" and "-Compensation-Restricted Stock Unit Program" for more information.
+We have entered into employment agreements with, and issued RSUs and warrants to, our senior management.
+See "-Compensation-Certain Senior Management Agreements" and "-Compensation-Warrant Program" and "-Compensation-Restricted Stock Unit Program" for more information.

 C. Board Practices

 Board of Directors